TLCFEM/suanPan-manual/docs/Collection/Define/generate.md

 The `generate` command is used to generate node/element groups according to predefined rules.

+For custom rules, please refer to [`CustomNodeGroup`](../../Library/Group/CustomNodeGroup.md).

-## form one: generate based on fixed interval
+## form one: generate based on a fixed interval

 ```
 # to hold one node/element only